Higher education qualifications

 You are able to continue with a higher education course started abroad in Germany.
 The institute of higher education or the state examination office take the decision regarding recognition of your higher education and examination performances to date.
 It is best to contact the institute of higher education you have selected directly for information.
 The international student's office is responsible for this.

 Would you like to start a higher education course in Germany?
-If so, your school-leaving certificate from your country of origin must entitle you to access higher education in Germany.
+If so, your school-leaving certificate must entitle you to access higher education in Germany.
 And you must have recognition for this school-leaving certificate.
 The recognised school-leaving certificate then becomes your so-called higher education entrance qualification.
 With this you are permitted to study in Germany.
 A “Studienkolleg” (preparatory course) prepares foreign students without this recognised school-leaving certificate for study in Germany.
-In order to start a bachelor's programme, two to three preceding semesters are required in the country of origin
+In order to start a bachelor's programme, two to three preceding semesters are required.

 In Germany, a professional qualification may also entitle you to access higher education, for example a higher education course in the area of your vocational training.
 You may also be able to sit an entrance examination for a higher education course.
 Your professional qualification also allows you to apply to a preparatory course.